conon2023/Cloning-Demo/102/notes003.md

 **What is Version Control?**
 Version control is a system that allows multiple contributors work on the same file simultaneously, manage conflicts, and provide a reliable history of changes.

 Version control has evolved over time - a local version control, a centralized version control, and distributed version control.
+Please help.

 *a local version control* - this was about a single data on one's hard disk that stores changes to files.